Achieve Your Estate Planning Goals With A Crestview Trust Attorney

 A trust works outside the probate process.
 With a trust, an individual will transfer assets into the trust now, and, upon passing, those assets will pass directly to the named beneficiaries of the trust without the court needing to be involved.
 This typically results in less cost and delay – and avoids litigation.

-In addition, because the assets will not pass through probate where personal matters become public record, a trust provides for additional privacy in transferring your assets.
+In addition, because the assets will not pass through probate, where personal matters become public records, a trust provides additional privacy in transferring your assets.

 Types Of Trusts